andreaferretti/factor-tutorial/README.md

 Combinators
 -----------

-Although the words mentioned in the previous paragraph are occasionally useful (especially the simpler `dup`, `drop` and `swap`), you should aim to write code that does as little stack shuffling as possible.
-This requires a certain practice in putting the function arguments in the right order from the start.
+Although the words mentioned in the previous paragraph are occasionally useful (especially the simpler `dup`, `drop` and `swap`), you should write code that does as little stack shuffling as possible.
+This requires practice getting the function arguments in the right order.
+Nevertheless, there are certain common patterns of needed stack manipulation that are better abstracted away into their own words.

-Nevertheless, there are certain patterns of use that are better abstracted away into their own words.
-For instance, say we want to define a word to determine whether a given number `n` is prime.
-A simple algorithm would be to test each number from `2` to the square root of `n` and see whether it is a divisor of `n`.
+Suppose we want to define a word to determine whether a given number `n` is prime.
+A simple algorithm is to test each number from `2` to the square root of `n` and see whether it is a divisor of `n`.
+In this case, `n` is used in two places: as an upper bound for the sequence, and as the number to test for divisibility.

-This immediately shows that `n` is used in two places: as an upper bound for the sequence, and as the number to test for divisibility.
-The word `bi` applies two different quotations to an element on the stack, and this is precisely what we need.
+The word `bi` applies two different quotations to the single element on the stack above them, and this is precisely what we need.
 For instance `5 [ 2 * ] [ 3 + ] bi` yields

     10
     8

+`bi` applies the quotation `[ 2 * ]` to the value `5` and then the quotation `[ 3 + ]` to the value `5` leaving us with `10` and then `8` on the stack.
+Without the `bi` word, we would have had to `dup` `5` and then `swap` the result of the multiplication to `5` so we could do the addition to `5`

+    5 dup 2 * swap 3 +

+You can see that `bi` replaces a common pattern of `dup`, then calculate, then `swap` and calculate again.

-To continue with our example, will need a word to test divisibility, and a quick search in the online help shows that `divisor?` is what we want.
-We will also need a way to make a range starting from `2`, which we can define like
+To continue our prime example, we need a way to make a range starting from `2`.
+We can define our own word for this `[2,b]`, using the `[a,b]` range word we discussed earlier

     : [2,b] ( n -- {2,...,n} ) 2 swap [a,b] ; inline

 What's up with that `inline` word?
 This is one of the modifiers we can use after defining a word, another one being `recursive`.
 This will allow us to have the definition of the word inlined wherever it is used, rather than incurring a function call.

+We can try `[2,b]` and see that it works

+    6 [2,b] >array .

+Using our new `[2,b]` word, producing the range of numbers from `2` to the square root of `n` is easy: `sqrt floor [2,b]` (technically `floor` isn't necessary here, as `[a,b]` works for non-integer bounds).
+Let's try that out

+    16 sqrt [2,b] >array .

-It may also help to have the arguments for divisibility in the other direction, so we define
+Now, we need a word to test for divisibility.
+A quick search in the online help shows that `divisor?` is the word we want.
+It may also help to have the arguments for testing divisibility in the other direction, so we define `multiple?`

     : multiple? ( a b -- ? ) swap divisor? ; inline

-Now, producing the range of numbers from `2` to the square root of `n` is easy: `sqrt floor [2,b]` (`floor` is not even necessary, as `[a,b]` works for non-integer bounds).
-What about the second function?
+Both of these return `t`

+    9 3 divisor? .
+    3 9 multiple? .

-We must produce a function that test for being a divisor of `n` - in other words we need to partially apply the word `multiple?`.
+If we're going to use `bi` in our `prime` definition, as we implied above, we need a second quoted function.
+We need a function that tests for the values in the range being a divisor of `n` - in other words we need to partially apply the word `multiple?`.
 This can be done with the word `curry`, like this: `[ multiple? ] curry`.

-Finally, once we have the range and the test function on the stack, we can test whether any element satisfies the divisibility with `any?`.
-Our full definition looks like
+Finally, once we have the range and the test function on the stack, we can test whether any element satisfied divisibility with `any?` and then negate that answer with `not`.
+Our full definition of `prime` looks like

     : prime? ( n -- ? ) [ sqrt [2,b] ] [ [ multiple? ] curry ] bi any? not ;

-Altough the definition is slightly complicated, the stack shuffling is minimal and limited to the small helper functions, which are much simpler to reason about than `prime?`.
+Altough the definition of `prime` is complicated, the stack shuffling is minimal and is only used in the small helper functions, which are simpler to reason about than `prime?`.

-Notice that our `prime?` word uses two levels of quotation nesting.
+Notice that `prime?` uses two levels of quotation nesting since `bi` operates on two quotations, and our second quotation contains the word `curry`, which also operates on a quotation.
 In general, Factor words tend to be rather shallow, using one level of nesting for each higher-order function, unlike Lisps or more generally languages based on the lambda calculus, which use one level of nesting for each function, higher-order or not.

-Many more combinators exists other than `bi` (and its relative `tri`), and you should become acquainted at least with `bi*` and `bi@`.
+Many more combinators exists other than `bi` (and its relative `tri`), and you should become acquainted at least with `bi`, `tri`, `bi*` and `bi@` by reading about them in the online help and trying them out in the listener.

 Vocabularies
 ------------